chop-cccr/RNA-CCCR-Pipeline/README.md

 ** In case of --genomeDir :  add the path to the correct species STAR reference
               --rsem_ref  :  add the path to the correct species RSEM reference

+** Also make sure your config file paths in nextflow.config points to the directory conf (in the repository)

 (Under construction)
 With Docker